-If you’re a support or agency worker, also address the below:
+If you’re a support or agency worker, also provide the following information:

 - how long you’ll be providing support to the customer

-- arrangements you’ve made for additional or ongoing support to the customer - eg referred to other agencies.
+- arrangements you’ve made for additional or ongoing support to the customer, like if you’ve referred to other agencies.

 Information for health professionals

-If you’re a health or medical professional, also address the below:
+If you’re a health or medical professional, also provide the following information:

 - the customer’s treatment plan and long-term prognosis

-- if and how the condition will change in the future.
+- how their condition may change in the future.